J3-Tech/DesignPatterns/src/Patterns/Template/Travel/README.md

-let's assume we have to develop an app for a travel agency.  the travel agency is managing each trip.  all the trips contain common behavior but there are several packages.  for example each trip contains the basic steps:
+Let's assume we have to develop an app for a travel agency.
+The travel agency is managing each trip.
+All the trips contain common behavior but there are several packages.
+For example each trip contains the basic steps:

-- the tourists are transported to the holiday location by plane/train/ships...
+- The tourists are transported to the holiday location by plane/train/ships...
-- each day they are visiting something
+- Each day they are visiting something
-- they are returning back home.
+- They are returning back home.